microsoft/mu_devops/.sync/github_templates/contributing/CONTRIBUTING.md

 ### Pull Request Best Practices

-Generally pull requests for UEFI code can become large and difficult to review due to the large number of build and configuration files.
-To aid maintainers in reviewing your code we suggest adhering to the following guidelines:
+Pull requests for UEFI code can become large and difficult to review due to the large number of build and configuration files.
+To aid maintainers in reviewing your code, we suggest adhering to the following guidelines:

 1. Do keep code reviews single purpose; don't add more than one feature at a time.
 2. Do fix bugs independently of adding features.
-3. Do provide documentation and unit tests.
+5. Do provide documentation and unit tests.
-4. Do introduce code in digestable amounts; don't add more than 1000 lines per pull request.
+7. Do introduce code in digestible amounts.
+   - If the contribution logically be broken up into separate pull requests that independently build and function successfully, do use multiple pull requests.

+#### Code Categories

-As a general guide to help keep code digestable, you may consider breaking large pull requests into three smaller pull requests the the general guide:
+To keep code digestible, you may consider breaking large pull requests into three categories of commits within the pull request.

-1. Interfaces (.h, .inf, documentation)
+1. **Interfaces**: .h, .inf, .dec, documentation
-2. Implementatation (.c, unit-tests, unit-test build file); unit tests should build and run at this point
+2. **Implementation**: .c, unit tests, unit test build file; unit tests should build and run at this point
-3. Integration/Build (.dec, .dsc, .fdf, integration tests); code added to platform and affects downstream consumers
+3. **Integration/Build**: .dec, .dsc, .fdf, integration tests; code added to platform and affects downstream consumers

-By breaking the pull request into these three steps the reviewer can digest each piece independently, but each without risk of breaking the main branch since without step 3 the code is shipping darkly (not directly integrated into the build).
+By breaking the pull request into these three categories, the pull request reviewers can digest each piece independently.

-If any of these 3 pull requests is still larger than 1000 lines of code consider breaking the pull request down by the following boundaries:

-1. By .inf file; break each library/driver into its own 3 part pull request
+If your commits are still very large after adhering to these categories, consider further breaking the pull request down by library/driver; break each component into its own commit.

-2. By .c file; for large drivers break each .c file and its tests into a separate pull request
+#### Implementation Limits

+Implementation is ultimately composed of functions as logical units of code.

+To help maintainers review the code and improve long-term maintainability, limit functions to 60 lines of code.
+If your function exceeds 60 lines of code, it likely has also exceeded a single responsibility and should be broken up.

+Furthermore, files contain functions.
+Files are easier to review and maintain if they contain functions that serves a similar purpose.
+Limit files to around 1,000 lines of code (excluding comments).
+If your file exceeds 1,000 lines of code, it may have functions that should be split into separate files.

+---

+By following these guidelines, your pull requests will be reviewed faster, and you'll avoid being asked to refactor the code to follow the guidelines.

 Feel free to create a draft pull request and ask for suggestions on how to split the pull request if you are unsure.
 ## Thank You

 Thank you for your interest in Project Mu and taking the time to contribute!